WDWD

-WDWD (590 AM; "Faith Talk 590") is a Christian radio station in Atlanta, Georgia.
-It is owned by the Salem Media Group and it airs a brokered Christian talk and teaching radio format.
+WDWD (590 AM; "Faith Talk 590") is a commercial radio station in Atlanta, Georgia.
+It is owned by the Salem Media Group and it airs a Christian radio format.
 The studios are in Buckhead Center on Peachtree Road NW (U.S. Route 19).

 WDWD's radio transmitter site is off Sanders Road in Austell, Georgia, near Noses Creek.
 The station uses a directional antenna with a four-tower array, aimed towards Atlanta and avoiding interference with WWLX in Loretto, Tennessee.
 In 2009, the station upgraded its daytime power from 5,000 to 12,000 watts, while the nighttime power remains at 4,500 watts.
 Also in 2009, the station started broadcasting in the AM HD Radio (hybrid digital) mode (which has been unavailable since 2013).

-Programming

-WDWD has a 24-hour schedule of Christian talk and teaching programs, some from local preachers but mostly from national religious leaders.
-They buy time on WDWD and may use their programs to seek donations to their ministries.
-Hosts include Jim Daly, James Dobson, David Jeremiah, Michael Youssef, Greg Laurie, Alistair Begg, Charles Stanley, Chuck Swindoll, Eric Metaxas and John MacArthur.
-News updates are provided by SRN News.

-WDWD is one of three Christian talk and teaching stations owned by Salem in Metro Atlanta.
-WNIV 970 AM and WLTA 1400 AM have a separate schedule.
-They run some of the same shows as WDVD but at different times.